Work with File Systems on Oracle Linux

 fdisk notes that the partition has changed, is being re-read by ioctl(), and that the disk is synchronizing.

-1. Use the fdisk -l command to list the current partitions on /dev/sdc.
+1. Get a list of the current partitions on /dev/sdc.

-Note: The disk does not have any partitions.
+The output shows the disk does not have any partitions.

-2. Use the fdisk command to create a GUID Partition Table (GPT) partition on /dev/sdc.
+2. Create a GUID Partition Table (GPT) partition on /dev/sdc.

-• In this lab, you use a 50 GB disk.
+• In this tutorial, you use a 50 GB disk

-• If this disk was larger than 2 TB, a warning displays affirming the size of the disk and indicating that it cannot be used as a DOS partition table.
+• If this disk is larger than 2 TB, a warning displays affirming the size of the disk and indicates that it cannot use a DOS partition table

 3. Enter g to add a new GPT partition.